Gamesright

 Online marketing

-For these purposes, so-called user profiles are created and stored in a file (so-called "cookie") or similar procedures are used by means of which the information about the user relevant to the presentation of the aforementioned content is stored.
-This information may include, for example, content viewed, websites visited, online networks used, but also communication partners and technical information such as the browser used, the computer system used as well as information on usage times and functions used.
-If users have consented to the collection of their location data, this can also be processed.
+For these purposes, so-called user profiles are created and stored in a file (so-called "cookie"), or similar processes are used to store user information relevant to the presentation of the aforementioned content.
+This information may include, for example, content viewed, websites visited, online networks used, as well as communication partners and technical information such as the browser used, the computer system used, as well as information on usage times and functions used.
+If users have consented to the collection of their location data, this may also be processed.

-The IP addresses of the users are also stored.
-However, we use available IP masking procedures (ie pseudonymization by shortening the IP address) to protect the users.
-In general, no clear data of the users (such as email addresses or names) is stored as part of the online marketing process, but pseudonyms.
+Users' IP addresses are also stored.
+However, we use available IP masking procedures (i.e., pseudonymization by shortening the IP address) to protect users.
+Generally, no real user data (such as email addresses or names) is stored as part of the online marketing process; instead, pseudonyms are used.
 This means that neither we nor the providers of the online marketing process know the actual identity of the users, only the information stored in their profiles.

-The information in the profiles is usually stored in cookies or using similar processes.
-These cookies can generally also be read later on other websites that use the same online marketing process and analyzed for the purposes of displaying content, as well as supplemented with further data and stored on the server of the online marketing process provider.
+The information in profiles is usually stored in cookies or similar processes.
+These cookies can generally also be read later on other websites that use the same online marketing process, analyzed for the purpose of displaying content, and supplemented with additional data and stored on the server of the online marketing process provider.

-In exceptional cases, clear data can be assigned to profiles.
-This is the case if, for example, the users are members of a social network whose online marketing processes we use and the network links the users' profiles with the aforementioned information.
-Please note that users can make additional agreements with the providers, e.g. by giving their consent during registration.
+In exceptional cases, clear data may be assigned to profiles.
+This is the case, for example, if users are members of a social network whose online marketing processes we use, and the network links the users' profiles with the aforementioned information.
+Please note that users may enter into additional agreements with the providers, e.g., by providing consent during registration.

-In principle, we only receive access to summarized information about the success of our advertisements.
-However, as part of so-called conversion measurements, we can check which of our online marketing processes have led to a so-called conversion, ie, for example, to the conclusion of a contract with us.
-The conversion measurement is used solely to analyze the success of our marketing measures.
+We generally only receive access to aggregated information about the success of our advertisements.
+However, as part of so-called conversion measurements, we can check which of our online marketing processes led to a so-called conversion, i.e., to the conclusion of a contract with us.
+Conversion measurements are used solely to analyze the success of our marketing measures.

-Unless otherwise stated, please assume that cookies used will be stored for a period of two years.
+Unless otherwise stated, we ask you to assume that cookies used will be stored for a period of two years.

 • Affected people: Users (e.g. website visitors, users of online services).